-Take a look at the fabulous speakers coming to campus this quarter!
+Take a look at the fabulous speakers coming to campus this week!
 (Schedule subject to change.)